-15.1 Securityholder Records - Section 18.1 of the Instrument requires the maintenance of securityholder records, including past records, relating to the issue and redemption of securities and distributions of the mutual fund.
-Section 18.1 does not require that these records need be held indefinitely.
-It is up to the particular mutual fund, having regard to prudent business practice and any applicable statutory limitation periods, to decide how long it wishes to retain old records.
+- 15.1 Securityholder Records (1) Section 18.1 of the Instrument requires the maintenance of securityholder records, including past records, relating to the issue and redemption of securities and distributions of the investment fund.
+Section 18.1 of the Instrument does not require that these records need be held indefinitely.
+It is up to the particular investment fund, having regard to prudent business practice and any applicable statutory limitation periods, to decide how long it wishes to retain old records. - (2) The Canadian securities regulatory authorities are of the view that the requirements in section 18.1 to maintain securityholder records may be satisfied if the investment fund maintains up to date records of registered securityholders.
+Each investment fund may decide whether it wishes to maintain records of beneficial securityholders.